gabihodoroaga/gcp-iap-jwt-validator/readme.md

 kubectl create configmap nginx-config --from-file=nginx.conf
 ```

-In order get he audience value required for the toke validation you need create a service accoutna and to grant view access to the project resources.
+In order get he audience value required for the toke validation you need create a service account and to grant view access to the project resources.
 The permission required are "resourcemanager.projects.get" and 'compute.backendServices.get'

 ```bash
 # find the project id